noahware/darken-anticheat/README.md

 # Darken Anticheat
-Open source solution for protecting your software against tampering and reverse engineering.
+Open source anticheat for protecting your software against tampering and reverse engineering.

 # Current Features
 - Detects dlls which not digitally signed or have a PDB in microsoft's symbol server.